vslavik/poedit/README.md

 whatever you want with it and its source code (well, almost :-) -- see the license text).

-See the `COPYING` file for details on the program's licensing and the `icons/README` file for details on the icons.
+See the `COPYING` file for details on the program's licensing.

 Windows and macOS versions contain GNU gettext binaries.
 They are distributed under the GNU General Public License and their source code is available from